 - Officers shall have the ability to create posts on baltibrew.org.
 All website posts must be relevant to club business.
 No inappropriate posts will be tolerated, and may result in disciplinary action.

 - All officers can be re-elected.
-However, officers are required to run for re-election each year and all interested members are encouraged to run for office.
+However, officers are required to run for re-election each year and all interested members are encouraged to run for all positions.
 No preference should be given for incumbency in annual elections.

-- Serves as the Task Czar for Chilibrew, and heads the Chilibrew committee of Czars.
+- Serves as the task Czar for Chilibrew, and heads the Chilibrew committee.

-- Assembles sufficient volunteer organizers to plan and execute the Chilibrew event.
+- Assembles sufficient volunteer organizers to plan and execute Chilibrew.

 - Curates the educational program and presentations at each meeting.